imgly/pesdk-ios-examples/README.md

 The `IMGLYPhotoProcessor` allows to apply any list of filters to an image.
-In order to make the process easier and non-destructive, all the editor dialogs use a fixed-fitler-stack.
-That means that the order of the filters is imuatable and the user just sets the parameters for the distingt filters.
+In order to make the process easier and non-destructive, all the editor dialogs use a fixed-filter-stack.
+That means that the order of the filters is immutable and the user just sets the parameters for the distinct filters.
-The input is always the originaly take image, and the output image contains all the changes made.
+The input is always the originally take image, and the output image contains all the changes made.

 ### Choose available filters